-Bank Line of Credit.
-Our bank line of credit extends until March 2025 and is collateralized by our accounts receivable.
-Our borrowing capacity is up to \$50.0 million at the greatest of (i) the prime rate (7.50% at December 31, 2022), (ii) the federal funds effective rate plus 0.50% per annum and (iii) the one-month London Interbank Offered Rate, or LIBOR, plus 1.00% per annum, provided that the rate shall at no time be less than 0% per annum.
-In addition, we have the option to increase the facility by an additional \$30.0 million to meet additional borrowing requirements.
+Credit facility.
+Our credit facility extends until March 2025 and is collateralized by our accounts receivable.
+As of December 31, 2023, our borrowing capacity under the credit facility was up to \$50.0 million.
+Amounts outstanding under this facility bear interest at the greatest of (i) the prime rate (8.50% at December 31, 2023), (ii) the federal funds effective rate plus 0.50% per annum and (iii) the daily Bloomberg Short-Term Bank Yield Index, or BSBY Rate, plus 1.00% per annum, provided that the rate shall at no time be less than 0% per annum.
+In addition, we have the option to increase our borrowing capacity under the credit facility up to an additional \$30.0 million provided that we meet certain additional borrowing requirements and obtain the consent of the administrative agent.
 Our credit facility is subject to certain covenant requirements which are described below under "Factors Affecting Sources of Liquidity".
-We did not have any borrowings outstanding under the credit facility as of December 31, 2022.
+We did not have any borrowings outstanding under the credit facility as of December 31, 2023.